ElysiumOSS/robinhood-bot/README.md

 *   **No True Backtesting**: The current framework does not include a dedicated backtesting module to evaluate strategy performance on historical data.
 *   **Basic Risk Management**: Lacks advanced risk management features like stop-loss, take-profit orders, or portfolio-level risk assessment.
 *   **Robinhood API Constraints**: Dependent on `robin_stocks` library and Robinhood's public API limitations, which may include rate limits, available order types, and data refresh rates.
-*   **Single Ticker Focus**: Bots are designed to trade one ticker at a time per execution; no multi-asset portfolio management.
+*   **Single Ticker Focus**: The bot is designed to trade one ticker at a time per execution; no multi-asset portfolio management.
 *   **No Persistent State**: Bot state (e.g., open positions, historical trades for analysis) is not persistently stored by the bot itself across runs.

 ### Known Issues